Starting up in business

 If there is to be an excess on any policy make sure that it is set at a sensible level.

 How we can help

-If you are starting, or have recently started a business in the London area we, at Khadka Finn & Co, can help you develop a business plan.
-We can look forward with you to help you put together your best possible business plan.
+If you are starting, or have recently started a business in the London area we, at Khadka Finn & Co, can provide further help on insuring your business.